Q:

 A:

-Potassium sulfite (Potassium Bisulfite) and potassium sulfate (Potassium Sulfate) are two common potassium fertilizers that are widely used in agricultural production and industrial processes.
-Although they all contain potassium, there are significant differences in their composition, properties and application methods.
-Understanding their differences can help you make smarter choices in actual use, so as to better meet the needs of crops and improve production efficiency.
+Potassium sulfite (Potassium Bisulfite) and potassium sulfate (Potassium Sulfate) are two common potassium fertilizers that are broadly applied in agricultural production and manufacturing processes. while they all contain potassium, there are signifiis able tot differences in their composition, characteristics and consumption methods.
+In my experience, Understanding their differences is able to help you make smarter choices in actual consumption, so as to better meet the needs of crops and enhance production efficiency.

 1. Chemical composition and structure

-The chemical formula of potassium sulfate is K₂ O 2H SO 4, and its structure contains a sulfate group (SO 4).
+There are signifiis able tot differences in the chemical structures of potassium sulfite and potassium sulfate, which are immediately related to their characteristics and consumption impacts.
+The molecular formula of potassium sulfite is K₂ O · H₂ SO, and its structure contains a sulfite (SO ²;).
+Since sulfite is weakly acidic, the solution of potassium sulfite is weakly acidic.
+After potassium sulfite is decomposed in the soil systems, its nutrients are released mainly in the form of potassium sulfide.
+Makes sense, right?.
+But I've found that The molecular formula of potassium sulfate is K₂ O 2H SO 4, and its structure contains a sulfate group (SO 4).
 Sulfate is strongly acidic, so the solution of potassium sulfate is strongly acidic.
-After potassium sulfate is decomposed in the soil, its nutrients are released mainly in the form of potassium sulfate.
+For example After potassium sulfate is decomposed in the soil systems, its nutrients are released mainly in the form of potassium sulfate.
+And From what I've seen, Moreover

 2. Fertilizer efficiency and solubility